DataONEorg/dataone-web/content/plus/_index.md

 layout: blocks
 title: DataONE Plus
-description: Enhanced DataONE products and services in support of your research, including branded portals, customized search, quality assessment metrics (including the FAIR suite), and much more.
+description: Enhanced DataONE products and services in support of your research, including branded portals, quality assessment metrics (including the FAIR suite), and much more.
 date: 2020-01-14T19:04:29.000+00:00
 header: